This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Have a favorite shrub or bush you would love to have two or three more of, to plant in your yard?
-Use this awesome DIY method to make rooting hormone from willows and get your plant cuttings off to their very best start.
+Use this awesome DIY method to make rooting hormone from willow branches or willow twig and get your plant cuttings off to their very best start.

 Taking cuttings from shrubs you already have is a great way to increase the number of plants you have at no cost.
 Or maybe you have a neighbor or friend who needs to trim their shrubs and has some cuttings for you.

 That’s the perfect way to propagate cuttings to grow your own shrubs and plants for free.
 And it’s not hard to learn how to take cuttings from shrubs.